interledger-deprecated/tutorials/letter-shop/index.md

 Re-run your client and after a few seconds you should now get a response to that effect.

-&#1f389; Congratulations!
+:tada: Congratulations!
 You've now finished the client.

 So all that's left to do is get that letter!
 Go back to your browser and paste the URL that was output by the client into your address bar and you should receive the letter that was prepared for you upon your first request.

 If you switch back to the terminal window for your server you'll see some additional output showing that the shop server accepted the request, looked up the letter using the fulfillment, and returned this letter.

-&#1f389; Congratulations, that's step 5 of 5 and you now have a working server too.
+:tada: Congratulations, that's step 5 of 5 and you now have a working server too.

 ## Bonus Step: A Paying Proxy